songjun-wu/eco_iso_sylka/Documentation/source/Install.rst

 4. Contact
 ----------

-If you need assistance compiling the source, contact marco.maneta@umontana.edu, or sylvain.kuppel@abdn.ac.uk.
+If you need assistance compiling the source, contact marco.maneta@umontana.edu, or sylvain.kuppel@inrae.fr.

 If you find this documentation to be incomplete, please file a ticket in the appropriate issue tracker: